tolaurent/ml_library/docs/source/optimization.rst

   \theta_{t+1} = \theta_t - \frac{\alpha}{\sqrt{\hat{v}_t} + \epsilon} \hat{m}_t

-`m(t)` is the exponentially weighted average of the past gradient at time step t
+ :math: `m(t)` is the exponentially weighted average of the past gradient at time step t

-`v(t)` is the weighted average of the past squares of the gradients at time step t
+ :math:`v(t)` is the weighted average of the past squares of the gradients at time step t

  :math:`\beta_1` is the hyperparameter to be tuned for bias correction of the exponentially weighted average of the past gradients

-`\beta_2` is the hyperparameter to be tuned for bias correction of the exponentially weighted average of the square of the past gradients
+ :math:`\beta_2` is the hyperparameter to be tuned for bias correction of the exponentially weighted average of the square of the past gradients

-`\theta_{t+1}` is the parameter to be updated at time step t
+ :math:`\theta_{t+1}` is the parameter to be updated at time step t

-`\alpha` is the learning rate
+ :math:`\alpha` is the learning rate

-`\epsilon` is a very small value to avoid dividing by zero
+ :math:`\epsilon` is a very small value to avoid dividing by zero